nolim1t/nolim1t.github.io/_posts/2016-07-24-reactified-blog.md

 I guess if you still like having everything on a controller, then use react, but if you want to split up the DOM components into each class you should use react.

 It's still early days anyway.

+And next step is to get rid of all that cloudflare code (because Cloudflare doesn't work properly in mainland China, I'd like to get some Mainland china readership here too)